Living in Recovery: Addiction Recovery Tips to Get Your Life on Track

 Many individuals who are in recovery need time to heal both physically and mentally.
 It can be exhausting and painful to battle addiction, and healing won’t happen overnight.
 Be patient with yourself and allow your mind and body to adjust to new feelings, which may be overwhelming at first.
 Learn to forgive yourself for past mistakes and avoid negative self-talk.
 When you find yourself with a negative thought, stop and reevaluate it to put it in a more positive light.

-Many people in recovery have trouble in the first few months of sober living because they are suddenly confronted with all the negative emotions they used to numb with substances.
-If you find this is the case for you, seek therapy or talk to a counselor who can help you work through those painful issues to help you move on and avoid a relapse.
+Many people in recovery have trouble in the first few months of sobriety because they are suddenly confronted with all the negative emotions they used to numb with substances.
+If you find this is the case for you, seek therapy or talk to a counselor who can help you work through these issues to help you avoid relapse.

 Elevating yourself past what you thought you could accomplish is extremely beneficial for individuals in recovery.
 It can help you learn to look within yourself for strength, and the more you do that, the more confident you’ll feel.
 Take up a new hobby, like playing an instrument or making art, or learn a new language with an app like Duolingo.
 Whatever you choose to do, make it something fun that you know you’ll stick with.

 It can be hard for some individuals in recovery to find support from friends and loved ones, either because of broken trust or because the relationship has been damaged.
 If this is the case for you, know that you are not alone.